First Luso-Malabarese War: Peace

 After having had his brother poisoned and succeeding on the throne, the new Zamorin expelled any Muslims against the peace and so their opposition was broken.
 The kings of Cochin and Cannanore considered the peace with Calicut disadvantageous to them and sought to prevent its signing, but Albuquerque did not wish to protract the war and considered this an intrusion on internal Portuguese affairs.
 Dom Garcia concluded a peace at Calicut and Albuquerque sailed there to meet the Zamorin in an amicable encounter.

 Albuquerque initiated the construction of a fort at Calicut, similar to that of Cochin, with a three-storey keep and four towers, two of which faced the sea along with the gate.
 Francisco Nogueira was appointed its first commander with a sufficient force and Albuquerque departed accompanied by two ambassadors from the Zamorin to King Manuel, with letters and gifts.

+People from Calicut, by Hans Burgkmair, 1508.

 The treaty signed at Calicut in 1513 contains terms favourable to both sides and represents a triumph of Portuguese diplomacy.
 The most important clauses included the construction of a fort at Calicut, the payment of half the ports dues as tribute to pay for the upkeep of the garrison, the signing of a trade agreement and Portuguese military aid to the Zamorin.
 The treaty signed on 24 December 1513, listed 21 items in total: